CoryParsnipson/indie-engineer/src/routes/blog/i-opened-an-online-arts-and-crafts-shop.md

 ## I Made a Mug!

-I randomly decided to go with making a mug design.
+I arbitrarily decided to go with making a mug design.
 The surface area is small, and the nature of the object makes it perfect for a short, whitty slogan and/or image.

 ### A Spider-man Eyes Mug